wp-plugins/easy-social-icons/readme.txt

 == Description ==

+<strong>If you need support to get this plugin installed or to have a customized version of the plugin please send us an email to this address <a href="mailto:contact@cybernetikz.com">contact@cybernetikz.com</a></strong>.

 You can upload your own social icon, set your social URL, choose weather you want to display vertical or horizontal.
 You can use the shortcode <strong>[cn-social-icon]</strong> in page/post, template tag for php file <strong><?php if ( function_exists('cn_social_icon') ) echo cn_social_icon(); ?></strong> also you can use the widget <strong>"Easy Social Icons"</strong> for sidebar.

 = Key Feature =